COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/index.md

 ### Team

-University of Exeter, Department of Computer Science,
+<a href="http://emps.exeter.ac.uk/computer-science/"> University of Exeter, Department of Computer Science </a>, a sente on Exeter Univ
-Cuebiq Inc. is a consumer insights company that analyzes visitation patterns based on aggregated and privacy-safe mobility data, to provide measurement, support academic research and humanitarian initiatives.
+<a href="https://www.cuebiq.com/"> Cuebiq Inc.</a> is a consumer insights company that analyzes visitation patterns based on aggregated and privacy-safe mobility data, to provide measurement, support academic research and humanitarian initiatives.

 ### Acknowledgments